 Named for an early Dutch settler and former pirate, rugged scenery and colorful folklore make up Jost Van Dyke.
 With fewer than 300 inhabitants, it measures just four miles by three, with the highest point at 1,054 feet and has been home to Arawak Indians, Caribs, Dutch, Africans and the British.
 Notable inhabitants have included William Thornton, architect of the U.S. Capitol Building, and John Lettsome, founder of the London Medical Society.

 Indulge in Jost Van Dyke’s favored cuisine, such as barbecues, West Indian rotis, flying fish sandwiches, grilled fresh fish and lobster.
-Club Paradise is famous for its conch stew and barbecued ribs, while the Caribbean’s most famous cocktail, “The Painkiller,” was invented at The Soggy Dollar Bar.
+Foxy's is famous for the weekly BBQ's , while the Caribbean’s most famous cocktail, “The Painkiller,” was invented at The Soggy Dollar Bar.
 Great Harbour is world-famous for its yacht-filled parties on Halloween and New Year’s Eve.

 In this part of the Virgin Islands, you can explore vegetation-covered sugar mill ruins, old trails that crisscross the island and the East End’s natural sea-formed Jacuzzi, or observe whales and dolphins.